mlevins6/Atlanta-Housing/README.md

 Project Summary: This practicum project is sponsored by Atlanta Housing.
+Please reference the attached powerpoint(s)